home

 'Cleve' died April 7, 2015

-Cleveland "Cleve' Grover Eason Jr., George Branch, son of Lola Myrtle Stancil and Cleveland Grover Eason Sr., brother of Jean Eason LaVie, Frank Eason, JoAnn Eason Alexander, husband of Bonnie, father of Christy Eason Green, Ben, Jesrah and James died on April 7, in Long Beach, Calif.
+Cleveland "Cleve' Grover Eason Jr., George Branch, son of Lola Myrtle Stancil and Cleveland Grover Eason Sr., brother of Jean Eason LaVie, Frank Eason, JoAnn Eason Alexander, husband of Bonnie, father of Christy Eason Greene, Ben, Jesrah and James died on April 7, in Long Beach, Calif.

 Cleve was preceded in death by brother Lelon Woodrow "Woody" Eason,Sr., sister Margaret Carol Eason Cole and niece Jennifer Lynn Eason.